vespa-engine/documentation/en/mtls.md

 Authorization rules are specified as part of the JSON configuration file.

 #### Example
-Let us assume our Vespa cluster consists of many nodes, each with their own certificate signed by a shared Certificate Authority.
+Let's assume our Vespa cluster consists of many nodes, each with their own certificate signed by a shared Certificate Authority.
 Each certificate contains a Subject Alternate Name (SAN) DNS name entry of the form `<unique-node-id>.mycluster.vespa.example.com`, where *unique-node-id* is unique per cluster node.
 These nodes will be running the actual Vespa services and must all be able to talk to each other.